 Matthew 27:45-46, "Now from the sixth hour darkness fell upon all the land until the ninth hour.
 46 and about the ninth hour Jesus cried out with a loud voice, saying, "Eli, Eli, lama sabachthani?" that is, "My God, My God, why have You forsaken Me?"
 If Jesus is God, why would He say this?

-First of all, Jesus quoted Psalm 22:1 which begins with, "My God, My God, why hast Thou forsaken Me?".
+First of all, Jesus quoted Psalm 22:1, which begins with, "My God, My God, why have You forsaken Me?"
 Jesus quoted this Psalm in order to draw attention to it and the fact that He was fulfilling it there on the cross.
 Consider verses 11-18 in Psalm 22:

 A further comment

 2 Cor.
 5:21 says, "He made Him who knew no sin to be sin on our behalf, that we might become the righteousness of God in Him."
-It is possible that at some moment on the cross, when Jesus became sin on our behalf, that God the Father, in a sense, turned His back upon the Son.
-It says in Hab.
+It is possible that at some moment on the cross when Jesus became sin on our behalf, that God the Father--in a sense--turned His back upon the Son.
+It says that in Hab.
 1:13 that God is too pure to look upon evil.
 Therefore, it is possible that when Jesus bore our sins in His body on the cross (1 Pet.
 2:24), that the Father, spiritually, turned away.
 At that time, the Son may have cried out.

 That shows us clearly how much God loves us.

 Note: All Bible quotes are from the NASB Bible.